Recognising excellence and rewarding achievements in the dairy sector

 Dairy actors around the world have been actively engaged over the years in improving the farming and processing of milk and dairy foods.
 The IDF Dairy Innovation Awards are designed to encourage and celebrate innovative practices across the dairy sector and their contribution to the UN Sustainable Development Goals.
 Winners are announced at an awards ceremony at the IDF World Dairy Summit.
 Entry is open to IDF members as well as non-member individuals, including dairy farmers, dairy cooperatives, dairy processors and dairy research operators, as well service and equipment companies for the dairy sector.

-All the recipients of the IDF Dairy Innovation Awards 2023
+All the winners of the IDF Dairy Innovation Awards 2024

 Innovation in Sustainable Farming Practices – Environment